 I’m also willing to bet that every single year, when tax time rolls around, you feel like throwing up.

-Fact #1: Dread eats away at your energy.
+Fact #1: Dread eats energy.

 Fact #2: Every minute of time you put into QuickBooks is a minute that you’re not doing your genius work.
 (The stuff that MAKES the money!)